Gradual to Sudden

 Sensorineural hearing loss results from damage to the inner ear (cochlea) or the nerve pathways that transmit sound information to the brain.
 The normal aging process and exposure to loud noise can lead to sensorineural loss.
 Generally, sensorineural loss cannot be reversed and is not treatable with surgery or medication – but it can be significantly improved through the use of HEARING AIDS.

-Mixed hearing loss is the combination of conductive and sensorineural hearing loss, which can involve damage in the outer, middle, and inner ear simultaneously.
+Mixed hearing loss is the combination of conductive and sensorineural, which can involve damage in the outer, middle, and inner ear simultaneously.